 Assange's legal fight to avoid U.S. espionage trial resumes in London

+Assange, clean-shaven and wearing a suit at Monday's hearing, formally declined to be extradited to face a superseding indictment issued by U.S. authorities in June.

 Assange is seen by his admirers as a champion of free speech who exposed U.S. abuses of power.
-His critics say that by publishing unredacted documents, he recklessly endangered the lives of intelligence sources in Iraq, Iran and Afghanistan.
+His critics say that by publishing unredacted documents, he recklessly endangered the lives of intelligence sources.

 He has also attracted more recent criticism over the release by WikiLeaks during the 2016 U.S. presidential campaign of documents stolen from the Democratic National Committee, damaging nominee Hillary Clinton.
 He denies accusations by U.S. investigators that WikiLeaks obtained those documents from Russian hackers.
 The issue is not part of the legal proceedings.